-- Amending the land use designation for the two blocks on the east side of the Hegenberger overpass, at San Leandro Street, between 75th Avenue and Hawley Street, from "Business Mix" to "Community Commercial".
-The purpose of this amendment is to incentivize the private redevelopment of a two-block section of 75th Avenue, which forms the gateway and a street entrance into the Coliseum BART parking lots; and - Correcting the LUTE's land use designation for the strip of railroad right of way in front of Lion Creek Crossings apartments, along the BART tracks, between 66th and 69th Avenues, from "General Industrial" to "Community Commercial".
+- Amending the land use designation for the area along San Leandro Street, between the Coliseum BART station and the Amtrak railroad tracks, from 66th to 76th Avenues, from "Regional Commercial" to "Community Commercial".
+The new "Community Commercial" land use designation will allow residential and/ or commercial development more similar in character to that envisioned for the remainder of the Coliseum BART station TOD area to the east; and - Amending the land use designation for the two blocks on the east side of the Hegenberger overpass, at San Leandro Street, between 75th Avenue and Hawley Street, from "Business Mix" to "Community Commercial".
+The purpose of this amendment is to incentivize the private redevelopment of a two-block section of 75th Avenue, which forms the gateway and a street entrance into the Coliseum BART parking lots; and - Correcting the land use designation for the strip of railroad right of way in front of Lion Creek Crossings apartments, along the BART tracks, between 66th and 69th Avenues, from "General Industrial" to

+"Community Commercial".
 The purpose of this General Plan correction is to ensure that any future development on this section of railroad right of way, should it be sold or abandoned in the future, will be compatible with the nearby residential uses, such as Lion Creek Crossings.

 These General Plan amendments and corrections are consistent with the Land Use and Transportation Element (LUTE) of the Oakland General Plan and its vision for the Coliseum/ Airport transit-oriented development (TOD).
 They provide for mixed-use residential and commercial development in a pedestrian-oriented setting with structured parking, and aid in the transition between the surrounding single-family home neighborhoods and the regional attractions at the Coliseum District.
-The LUTE also calls for this transit-oriented development area to provide additional public space, to strengthen surrounding neighborhoods and to be designed compatible with adjoining housing, all of which could and would be achieved under these amendments.
+The LUTE also calls for this transit-oriented development area to provide additional public space, to strengthen surrounding neighborhoods and to be designed compatible with adioining housing, all of which could and would be achieved under these amendments

-The majority of the Coliseum District (Sub Area A -- the site of the current Coliseum) is already designated "Regional Commercial", and will not need a General Plan amendment to allow development under this Plan.
+The majority of the Coliseum District (Sub-Area A -- the site of the current Coliseum) is already designated "Regional Commercial", and will not need a General Plan amendment to allow development under this Plan.
 Today, the Oakland Planning Code does not permit residential activities in the Regional Commercial-1 (CR-1) zone, and creating new zoning which allows housing at the Coliseum site is proposed as part of the Plan (see Section 7.3.2, "Proposed Zoning," below).